-In 2018, SAE was contacted with regards to achieving the targeted trip ground impedance levels on one of the utility’s circuits, in Alberta.
-SAE’s ConduDisc®, ConduFlow® and Conducrete® were used to successfully create an effective and easy to install grounding solution.
+The Challenge: SAE was contacted with regards to achieving the targeted trip ground impedance levels on one of the utility’s circuits, in Alberta.

 The SAE SOLUTION: SAE used specialized test equipment and CDEGS software to design and install a deep vertical solution to meet the utility grid design requirement.
-Conductive backfills Conducrete® and ConduForm™ were recommended and install by SAE, as a means to provide a more effective ground.
+Conductive backfills ConduCrete and ConduForm were recommended and install by SAE, as a means to provide a more effective ground.

-The SAE SOLUTION: By utilizing SAE’s innovative design methods and materials, our technical team designed and facilitated the installation of an effective grounding system with a smaller footprint than the large ground grid that was previously designed – ultimately providing significant cost savings to the client.
+The SAE SOLUTION: By utilizing SAE’s innovative design methods and products, our technical team designed and facilitated the installation of an effective grounding system with a smaller footprint than the large ground grid that was previously designed – ultimately providing significant cost savings to the client.

+The SAE SOLUTION: SAE performed a grounding audit for the existing facility, finding a non-single point interior grounding system with several loops that posed a threat for equipment damage in the event of a power surge or lightning strike.
+Soil resistivity testing was performed onsite in order to determine the appropriate amount of exterior grounding to achieve the T-Mobile target value of 5 ohms.
 In combination with expansion design drawings provided by T-Mobile, SAE designed a single point grounding layout for the existing facility and new expansion.
 The interior design provided bonding of all equipment in an efficient routing to a new master ground bar.
 For the exterior grounding, SAE modelled the soil resistivity data and designed a vertical ground well that achieved less than 5 ohms resistance.
 Upon review of the grounding design and recommendations, T-Mobile awarded the supply and installation for the new grounding to SAE.
 All interior renovations for grounding, bonding and the installation and connection of the exterior ground well was completed by SAE.

-The SAE SOLUTION: SAE subsequently developed site-specific grounding designs utilizing grounding grids and ground wells enhanced with Conducrete® together with high resistivity finished grade surface treatments and isolation transformers.
+The SAE SOLUTION: SAE subsequently developed site-specific grounding designs utilizing grounding grids and ground wells enhanced with ConduCrete together with high resistivity finished grade surface treatments and isolation transformers.
 The designs were reviewed on a site by site basis by Hydro One and approved.
-Grounding systems on sites with high voltage power line right-of-ways in both Mississauga and Etobicoke, Ontario have since been constructed by SAE between 2015 and 2017.
+Grounding systems on sites with high voltage power line right-of-ways in both Mississauga and Etobicoke, Ontario have since been constructed by SAE.